 Public engagement.
 As stated above (Core Principle A) our complaints procedure is published explaining how complaints from the public will be handled and investigated.
 To encourage communications with us, our privacy statement aims to reassure people how we will protect their privacy.
 It explains their rights to personal information we hold about them and how to access this.
 We have a Subject Access Request form on our website which people may choose to use to contact us although they may contact us in other ways if they prefer.
-Due to Covid-19 access to stations by community groups and the general public was suspended or restricted.
-Station community safety activity and other public engagement sessions, such as: school visits, road safety activities, youth and other group activities, and open days were suspended.
+Due to Covid-19 access to stations by community groups and the general public was suspended or restricted for much of the year.
+Whilst on site station community safety activity and engagement in settings such as schools was limited for part of the year in line with guidance, engagement with youth groups resumed when restrictions were lifted.
 However, the guidance issued by the National Fire Chiefs Council (NFCC), detailing how prevention activities could be continued during the COVID-19 pandemic, was understandably adopted by the Service.
-This meant, despite the introduction of national coronavirus restrictions, the Service was still able to undertake fire and wellness visits, primarily targeting those at risk from arson or had been referred through health and social care, as being at increased risk from fire.
-In response to each high-risk referral the Service instigated a triage system, which involved speaking to the person on the telephone, in order to identify the particular level of risk.
-Where necessary this led to a face-to-face fire and wellness visits being undertaken, for which staff were provided with appropriate Personal Protective Equipment.
+National coronavirus restrictions continued to impact upon the provision of fire and wellness visits.
+All referrals received by the Service were triaged to ensure that those with an increased risk of fire were offered a fire and wellness visit in a timely manner.
+Where some members of the public chose to defer the visit offered, a process was instigated to contact them at a later date, providing an additional opportunity to reduce identified risks.
 Engagement with the business community was rechannelled through articles placed on the BFRS website, through social media posts, and through mail-shots to specific premises types such as educational establishments and care homes.

 Engagement with partners.
 The Authority fulfils its role as a statutory community safety partner on the Safer Buckinghamshire Partnership Board; the Safer MK Partnership and as a specified partner on the Buckinghamshire Serious Violence Task Force.
-The Service also has representation on the MK Together Management Board; Bucks Anti-slavery & Exploitation Network and the Strategic MARAC (Multi-Agency Risk Assessment Conference).
+The Service also has representation on the MK Together Management Board; Buckinghamshire Anti-slavery & Exploitation Network and the Strategic MARAC (Multi-Agency Risk Assessment Conference).
 Service personnel are also engaged and involved in a number of Community Boards, practitioner groups and fora where appropriate, ensuring public engagement and safety initiatives are focussed, effective and measured, whilst working with partner organisations with similar goals and objectives.